What to do next?

 Why not delve in and check out the possibilities!

 WHAT MAKES MERCY SHIPS TICK?

 Mercy Ships follows the 2000-year-old model of Jesus, bringing hope and healing to the world’s forgotten poor.
 Shorter-term volunteers (those on board for less than 1 year) come to work, learn, and grow alongside the long-term volunteers, the core of life on a Mercy Ship.

-All who serve at Mercy Ships onboard and in locations worldwide are expected to respect Mercy Ships Core Values in their service.
+Our crew come from over 40 nations and all walks of life.
+Our diversity is one of our most engaging attributes, and all who serve at Mercy Ships onboard and in locations worldwide are expected to respect Mercy Ships Core Values in their service.

 In New Zealand, we facilitate volunteers for work onboard, but also have need of other helpers locally including:

 - Speakers Network Coordinators

 Please contact us for more information – we’d love to hear from you and to answer even the curliest of questions.